 The joy of Rolleigraphy starts with a modest Rolleicord, a camera of equal quality but more basic features than the Rolleiflex.
 A good choice would be the Rolleicord Vb.
 More expensive than the Va or the earlier ones.
 The point is the Vb has a removable view finder hood.
 This will give you the opportunity to replace the screen yourself.
 For exchanging the screen of a Va or earlier Rolleicord you will need (to be) a skilled technician to make necessary adjustments.
 That is costly so you are better advised to spend that extra money on a Vb in the first place.
 Many users find the old screens too dim.

 More expensive are the Rolleiflex T and even more the Rolleiflex 3.5 and 2.8 models.
 For user cameras also go for the ones with removable hoods.
-While the Selenium cell metered Rolleiflexes look better than the ones without a light-meter you have to be prepared that a forty odd years old light-meter may not be linear and therefore has limited prospects for actual use.
+While the Selenium cell metered Rolleiflexes look better than the ones without a exposure meter you have to be prepared that a forty odd years old exposure meter may not be linear and therefore has limited prospects for actual use.
 Today replacement Selenium cells are very rare and far worse they are old too.
-Many Rollei Selenium meters are still fine but you must be willing to accept that exposure is different.
-On one hand the light-meter might be a bit off, on the other hand the metering angle is quite wide in comparison with modern cameras, possibly wider than the angle of view of the Rolleiflex lens.
+Many Rollei Selenium meters are still fine but they work somewhat different than most of us are used to.
+On one hand the exposure meter might be a bit off, on the other hand the metering angle is quite wide in comparison with modern cameras, possibly wider than the angle of view of the Rolleiflex lens.
 You can be metering more than you see in the finder.
 Pointing down for metering to leave out most of the sky may help.
-A hand held meter is a fine instrument in classic TLR Rolleigraphy.
+A modern hand held meter is a fine instrument in classic TLR Rolleigraphy.

-I started with and still own a Rolleicord Va (yes, I know, a dim screen) and a Gossen Sixtar.
+I started with and still own a Rolleicord Va (yes, I know, a dim screen) and a Gossen Sixtar exposure meter.
 Rolleigraphy is a very relaxed way of photographing, strongly advised to stressed people.
 I hope to see you around carrying a Rolleiflex!